Greensboro Truth and Reconciliation Commission: Findings

-On May 25, 2006, the commission “held a ceremony in the chapel at Bennett College for Women to release its final report to the public.”
+On May 25, 2006, the commission "held a ceremony in the chapel at Bennett College for Women to release its final report to the public."
 Totaling in excess of 500 pages, the commission's report found that Nelson Johnson did indeed plan the march, which was state-wide, for the stated purposes of promoting social, economic and racial justice.
 Johnson had also followed proper procedure by applying for a parade permit from the Greensboro Police Department, listing Morningside Homes as the starting point for the march.
 The police, however, gave their informant, Klan member Eddie Dawson, a copy of the permit which provided the exact route and time of the march.
-The report also revealed that the police were well aware of the history between, on the one hand, the KKK and the American Nazi Party, and the Communist Workers Party (CWP) on the other.
-There had been an earlier confrontation between the groups in China Grove, North Carolina, and it was clear that the KKK and the American Nazi Party were purposely looking for an opportunity to exact revenge.
-The police also knew that it was the intention of both the KKK and the American Nazi Party to confront the protesters, make an attempt to prevent the march from occurring, and above all, that members from each group would very likely be armed with firearms.
-The police further knew that if the march was in fact disrupted, that Klan and American Nazi Party members would be acting in direct violation of the protesters' right of free speech and their right to assemble, both of which are protected in the First Amendment of the United States constitution.
-In advance of the march, Johnson was required by the Greensboro police to sign a form agreeing that he and his fellow protesters and he would not be armed.
-Though some did defy the agreement, North Carolina laws in 1979 did not make it illegal for the protesters to carry weapons.
-The commission found, “The idea of armed self-defense is acceptable and deeply embedded in our national identity and tradition [yet] there is a double standard by which armed black people are seen as an unacceptable threat.”
+The report also revealed that the police were well aware of the history between the KKK-NSPA and the Communist Workers Party (CWP).
+There had been an earlier confrontation between the groups in China Grove, North Carolina, and it was clear that the KKK and NSPA were looking for an opportunity to exact revenge.
+The police also knew that it was the intention of both the KKK and NSPA to confront the protesters, make an attempt to prevent the march from occurring, and above all, that members from each group would very likely be armed with firearms.
+The police further knew that if the march was in fact disrupted, that Klan and NSPA members would be acting in violation of the protesters' First Amendment rights of free speech and assembly.
+In advance of the march, Johnson was required by the Greensboro police to sign an agreement stating that he and his fellow protesters would not be armed.
+Though some protesters defied the agreement, North Carolina laws in 1979 did not make it illegal for protesters to carry weapons.
+The commission found, "The idea of armed self-defense is acceptable and deeply embedded in our national identity and tradition [yet] there is a double standard by which armed black people are seen as an unacceptable threat."